 also typically assigned to each host in a network.
 Already in this

-be developed to map user-friendly names into router-friendly
+developed to map user-friendly names into router-friendly addresses.

 Host names differ from host addresses in two important ways.
 First, they are usually of variable length and mnemonic, thereby making them easier for humans to remember.
 (In contrast, fixed-length numeric addresses are easier for routers to process.)
 Second, names typically contain no information that helps the network locate (route packets toward) the host.
 Addresses, in contrast, sometimes have routing information embedded in them; flat addresses (those not divisible into component parts) are the exception.

 Before getting into the details of how hosts are named in a network, we first introduce some basic terminology.
 First, a name space defines the set of possible names.
 A name space can be either flat (names are not divisible into components) or hierarchical (Unix file names are an obvious example).
 Second, the naming system maintains a collection of bindings of names to values.
 The value can be anything we want the naming system to return when presented with a name; in many cases, it is an address.
 Finally, a resolution mechanism is a procedure that, when invoked with a name, returns the corresponding value.
 A name server is a specific implementation of a resolution mechanism that is available on a network and that can be queried by sending it a message.

 Because of its large size, the Internet has a particularly